 - Grill / broiler method: Creme brûlée should be refrigerated overnight.
 Preheat grill to high.
 Place creme brûlée under grill for 1 minute or until sugar is melted and caramelised.
-Refrigerate for at leas 20 minutes, up to 1 hour, then serve.
+Refrigerate for at least 20 minutes, up to 1 hour (to reset custard immediately under toffee), then serve.

 LIFE OF DOZER

 One day, a pelican will turn around and peck him and he’ll learn his lesson for good!